imagekit-developer/imagekit-dotnet/README.md

 [![NuGet](https://img.shields.io/nuget/v/imagekit.svg)]()
-# DotNET Imagekit.io integration
+# DotNET ImageKit.io integration
-This is the Imagekit.io integration library for .NET
+This is the ImageKit.io integration library for .NET

+*This is not an official integration library from ImageKit.io.
+It is developed and maintained by the developer community with inputs from the ImageKit.io team.
+The list of contributors can be found below.
+Cheers to all of them!*

 ### Features
-This library will help you to upload your images to Imagekit.io as easy as possible.
+This library will help you to upload your images to ImageKit.io as easy as possible.
 Currectly you can upload images  via URL *(URi)*, Path to existing file in your hard disk *(string)*  and byte arrays *(byte[])* which are default format of uploaded files in ASP.NET .
 Also you can make [feature request](#support) or [contribute](#contributing) for things you need.

 ## Getting Started
-These instructions will help you to interact with Imagekit.io services in .NET using the brand new Imagekit.io integration library.
+These instructions will help you to interact with ImageKit.io services in .NET using the brand new ImageKit.io integration library.

 ### Installing
 There are a couple of ways to get started with this integration library.